Instructions for a Statewide Initiative

-- A statement indicating that each sponsor is a resident of Utah and has voted in an election in Utah within the last three years.
+- A statement indicating that each sponsor is a resident of Utah.
 If the sponsors are unsure whether they meet this requirement, they may contact their county clerk to obtain confirmation.

 - A copy of the proposed law that includes, in the following order:

 - The title of the proposed law that clearly expresses the subject of the law;

 - A description of all proposed sources of funding for the costs associated with the proposed law, including the proposed percentage of total funding from each source; and